BERTO: Intent-Driven Network Time Series Forecasting via Natural Language Operator Preferences: Introduction

 With the emergence of Large Language Models (LLMs) built on transformer architectures, a new paradigm has emerged in time series forecasting.
-These models not only support powerful temporal modeling but also offer capabilities such as zero-shot and few-shot learning, and can be finetuned for specific domains.
-They also support multi-modal inputs, such as text, numbers, and images.
-However, the application of LLMs in time series, particularly in the context of mobile networks, remains a growing area of research. \revAddd{\cite{10901784} analyzes temporal traffic patterns to select key historical timespans and clusters similar cells, then encodes their multi-timespan data into LLM prompts for prediction. \cite{11206450} presents SpectrumLLM, the first architecture to align radio spectrum state time series with LLM text space through tokenization and embedding.} The main advantage of LLMs is their ability to process text-based prompts, not necessarily limited to encoding time series data into text or the query part of the prompt that asks for a prediction.
-We can use the prompt to make the model more adaptable.
-Further, the predicted traffic in a particular cell can be used to determine whether that cell's load can be offloaded to another cell, thereby saving energy.
-Here, we attempt to answer the \revAddd{following} question: can we make the model adaptable by focusing on a particular aspect according to the current need (e.g., energy savings, improved QoS)?
+These models not only support powerful temporal modeling but also offer capabilities such as zero-shot and few-shot learning, and can be finetuned for specific domains. \revAdd{Recent research has begun to exploit these strengths:} \cite{10901784} analyzes temporal traffic patterns to select key historical timespans and clusters similar cells, then encodes their multi-timespan data into LLM prompts for prediction. \cite{11206450} presents SpectrumLLM, the first architecture to align radio-spectrum state time series with LLM text space via tokenization and embedding. \revAdd{However, the most profound advantage of LLMs lies in their instruction-following capability to condition numerical forecasts on linguistic operator intent.
+This allows the model to act as a bridge between high-level operational goals and low-level network data.
+For instance, by providing a natural language prompt that prioritizes ``Energy Efficiency", the operator can guide the model to generate a forecast that emphasizes potential low-traffic windows, facilitating more aggressive cell-offloading or deep-sleep cycles.
+In this work, we move beyond simple data encoding and address a fundamental question: Can we leverage LLMs' linguistic adaptability to transform a network forecaster into a goal-aware system that predicts the future through the lens of specific operator intent?}

-\revAdd{In this work, we introduce a BERT-based time series model finetuned specifically for cellular network timeseries forecasting.
-The proposed network, BERTO, is capable of handling operator objectives in text form appended to the input prompts.} Based on the added context (Power savings, Service quality), the Balancing Loss Function (BLF) \cite{9930603} allows a single finetuned model to adaptively \revAddd{predict}, thereby adapting to the situation (explained further in Section III).
-By encoding operator intent through natural language prompts, BERTO enables flexible, goal-oriented forecasting.

-The main contributions of this work are the following. \begin{enumerate} \item Developed a BERT-based architecture fine-tuned specifically for short-term network time series forecasting. \item Made the architecture adaptive by making it responsive to operator preferences in natural language.